Refrigerator Dimensions Guide: 5 Steps to a Perfect Fit

 Refrigerators come in a variety of styles, and each one has a typical dimensional footprint.
 Understanding these general categories will help you narrow down your search from the very beginning.

-- French Door Refrigerators: The popular modern choice, featuring two doors for the fridge and a freezer drawer below.
-They offer wide shelf space for things like platters or pizza boxes and typically measure between 30 and 36 inches in width.
+• French Door Refrigerators: The popular modern choice, featuring two doors for the fridge and a freezer drawer below.
+They offer wide shelf space for things like platters or pizza boxes and typically measure between 30 to 36 inches in width.

 Your Step-by-Step Refrigerator Dimensions Guide